billaxen/the-dom-p2/README.md

 // declare a variable called racers and assign a value of: empty array

 // write a for loop
-// push a frog from frogstable into racers array
+// push a frog from frogStable into racers array

 // console.log racers
 ```